 A fast cart pops up on the page - either automatically, or when the customer clicks on the floating cart icon.
 Either way, hungry shoppers can quickly review their selections, pay and order takeout food without leaving the page.

-Step 3: Extend your Woo ordering system (opening times, scheduled orders, etc.)
+Step 3: Extend your Woo ordering system (delivery slots, order notifications to the kitchen, etc.)

 At this point, you have a working WooCommerce takeaway ordering system.
 But there are still a few potential problems: